 This bit field controls the output driver level for each PORTx pin, without using a read-modify-write operation.
+Writing a '0' to bit n in this bit field has no effect.

 Writing a '1' to bit n in this bit field will toggle the corresponding bit in PORTx.OUT.